LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/09_raja_view/README.md

 as A. Knowledge of `RAJA::make_permuted_view` is not required to complete this task, but more information can be found here: https://raja.readthedocs.io/en/develop/sphinx/user_guide/feature/view.html#make-permuted-view.
-There are two `TODO` comments where you should complete the loop indexing and bounds, and fill in A and R with their respective index values.
+There are two `TODO` comments where you should complete the loop bounds, and fill in A and R with their respective index values.
 When you are ready, uncomment the COMPILE define on line 8; then you can compile and run the code: